- Religion and Philosophy»

 In a previous article "Glory and Liver" The weightiness of God is described in the Hebrew word for glory.

 The Book of Job asks some great questions about trying to quantify God.
-This is fitting with the letter mem as it is a letter known for similar associations and is the first letter of words like who, how and what.
+This is fitting with the letter "mem" as it is a letter known for similar associations as it is the first letter of words like who, how, and what in Hebrew.

 Paul tells us in I Corinthians that God is ready and willing to reveal to us the deep things of God.

 “Eye has not seen, nor ear heard,Nor have entered into the heart of man The things which God has prepared for those who love Him.”
 But God has revealed them to us through His Spirit.
 For the Spirit searches all things, yes, the deep things of God